exonum/exonum-doc/src/advanced/timestamping-tutorial.md

 ```

 The transaction to create a timestamping transaction (`TxTimestamp`) contains
-the public key of the node, which is used for transaction encryption, and the
+the public key of the user, which is applied for transaction encryption, and the
 timestamp - the hash of the submitted file.

 ### Reporting Errors

 We next define the error which might occur when processing transactions in our
 service.
 The current Timestamping service includes only one error, which
-occurs when a timestamping transaction with the given hash already exists in
+occurs when a timestamp with the given hash already exists in the blockchain.
-the blockchain.

 ```rust
 #[derive(Debug, Fail)]